Snoozy/marble-ios/README.md

 -- Retrieve Posts from server 20 at a time.
 (Test)

--- Make creating a new Post accessible from as many views as possible.
-(Test)

 -- Handle searching and remodel MyGroupsTableViewController (Test).

--- Handle upvote and downvote coloring based on voteValue (Test).

 Implement graphics that were not taken from the internet < halfway there.